Hiring a 1099 vs a W2 employee to meet your business needs has advantages, disadvantages and legal implications.

 Correctly classifying talent as either traditional employees (recipients of a W-2 Wage and Tax Statement) or independent contractors (recipients of form 1099-MISC, Miscellaneous Income) can have long-term, far-reaching implications—especially if completed improperly.
-It is imperative that organizations fully understand the advantages, disadvantages, and legal implications in the talent procurement process in order to correctly classify and engage workers.
+It is imperative that enterprises fully understand the advantages, disadvantages, and legal implications in the talent procurement process in order to correctly classify and engage workers.

 While the hourly calculated reimbursement for independent contractors may be significantly higher than that for traditional employees, at the end of the day, independent contractors often result in less overall spend.
 Because independent contractors are responsible for paying both the employer and employee portion of Social Security and Medicare (FICA), organizations are not responsible for this costly and administratively time-consuming expense.
 For a traditional employee, employers are responsible for paying half of the 12.4% Social Security tax and half of the 2.9% Medicare tax.